Step 8: Making Adjustments

 Evaluating your results can be done by answering a few simple questions.
 I’ve included my own answers as examples.

-#1: What’s your personal development goal (where are you trying to be by the end of 2025)?
+#1: What’s your personal development goal (where are you trying to be by the end of the year)?

-I want to end 2025 with a deeper creative connection than I had in 2024.
+I want to end the year with a deeper creative connection than I had last year.

 #2: What was your plan for getting there?